Apparently 60 Is The New 30, If Your Name Is Yazemeenah [+UPDATED!]:

 Again, it’s hard to tell from the short excerpts, but Ms. Rossi also mentions getting lean protein via organic meat & fish.

 -Which, if she ate frequently-enough might help keep what muscle-mass she has in better stead than the typical girl who overdoes the yogurt, salad, and drinks-on-the-weekend routine.

 This is especially-important, as women carry 30% less muscle mass than men, and muscle is Key to maintaining a high metabolism to burn off the calories, and holding the convexities of your shape together over time.

 No word on what her carbohydrate, alcohol, or even fast-carbohydrate intake is like.
 Let’s assume all three are probably very low.

-The rest would be interesting to speculate, because philosophically, she seems to have a fair bit in-common with many people who don’t manage to have her black-magic-youth at-all.
+Because philosophically, she seems to have a fair bit in-common with many people who just don’t manage to have her black-magic-youth at-all.

--Or maybe (btw, JUMP BONUS!) it really is something like Countess Bathory after all…
+-Or maybe (btw, JUMP BONUS!)
+Yazemeenah’s antiaging health secret really is something like OG-biotech-researcher Countess Bathory, after all:

 Photo Credits: All photos courtesy of Yazemeenah Rossi